AGAPE at Tower Hill 2024-2025 Guidelines

 • All toys need to be picked up each time you leave the nursery.
 Even if you are just going to have a snack in the gym, please pick up the toys first.

-• NO eating is allowed in the nursery.
+• NO FOOD opened or closed is allowed in the nursery.
 Please use the gym for feeding your child(ren).

 • No glass containers allowed in the nursery.